 The main downside of unvented boiler installations in Bolton is that these high performance systems tend to be more expensive than the combi systems as you have the additional expense of a hot water tank.
 They also tend to require a higher skill level amongst installers, although as these systems become more common this is less of an issue.
 Some manufacturers call boilers for a high pressure system with a tank “system boilers” although some heat only boilers can also be used if additional external components such as pumps are added.

 Virtually all new boilers supplied since 2003 have been of the more fuel efficient condensing type.
 These have efficiencies of 90% upwards and are ‘A’ rated.
 Older boilers can often be G rated or 50-70% efficient so by switching to a condensing boiler you should save money on your fuel bills.

 The downside of a condensing boiler is that it produces a small but steady stream of water which needs to be drained away.
 A condensing boiler needs access to a drain either internally (preferably) or externally.
 Depending on the position of your boiler this can be very easy to do or practically unattainable.
 Where it is difficult to do it may be worth considering moving the boiler position in lieu of incurring unnecessary extra cost.
 As the system will have to be adjusted by re-siting the boiler it may also lead you to decide to change boiler types.
 More likely, you will have to add a condensate pump to pump the waste water to the nearest drain outlet.
 It is necessary that the condensate pipe is not allowed to freeze so if it drains to the outside it should be insulated.

-At Boiler Medic, our experienced Gas Safe engineers have fitted countless boiler installations in Bolton and the surrounding areas.
+At Worsley Plumbing, Heating And Gas, our experienced Gas Safe engineers have fitted countless boiler installations in Bolton and the surrounding areas.
 Specializing in combi, system, as well as conventional boilers, we can assure you that we’re well equipped to cater to your needs.